KuznetsovKarazin/iot-audit/README.md

 **Notes & caveats**
 - Some high-cardinality text fields (e.g., `http_uri`, `ssl_subject`, `ssl_issuer`) are dropped by default to avoid leakage and reduce sparsity.
 - Distribution is imbalanced across classes (e.g., `mitm` is rare).
 We report **macro-F1** and per-class metrics.
-- Source of the CSV used here: community mirror (e.g., Kaggle: *ToN_IoT Network Dataset*).
+- Source of the CSV used here: community mirror (e.g., Kaggle: *ToN_IoT Network Dataset* https://www.kaggle.com/datasets/arnobbhowmik/ton-iot-network-dataset).
 Refer to the **official UNSW page** for canonical downloads and documentation.

 ### 📝 Acknowledgments
 We gratefully acknowledge **The TON_IoT Datasets** team at **UNSW Canberra** for creating and maintaining the dataset collection.
 Free academic use is permitted under CC BY 4.0; for commercial use consult the dataset authors.

-### 📖 Recommended citations (as provided by TON_IoT)
-- Moustafa, N. “A new distributed architecture for evaluating AI-based security systems at the edge: Network TON_IoT datasets.” *Sustainable Cities and Society* (2021): 102994.
-- Booij, T. M., Chiscop, I., Meeuwissen, E., Moustafa, N., den Hartog, F. T. H. “ToN IoT—The role of heterogeneity… in IoT network intrusion datasets.” *IEEE IoT Journal* (2021).
-- Alsaedi, A., Moustafa, N., Tari, Z., Mahmood, A., Anwar, A. “TON_IoT telemetry dataset…” *IEEE Access* 8 (2020): 165130-165150.
-- Moustafa, N., Keshk, M., Debie, E., Janicke, H. “Federated TON_IoT Windows Datasets…” *IEEE TrustCom* (2020): 848-855.
-- Moustafa, N., Ahmed, M., Ahmed, S. “Data Analytics-Enabled Intrusion Detection: Evaluations of ToN_IoT Linux Datasets.” *IEEE TrustCom* (2020): 727-735.
-- Moustafa, N. “New Generations of IoT Datasets for Cybersecurity Applications based ML: TON_IoT Datasets.” *eResearch Australasia* (2019).

-> Please cite the relevant TON_IoT papers when publishing results that use this dataset.

 ## How to contribute
 See [CONTRIBUTING.md](CONTRIBUTING.md).
 Please run lint before commits.